tulios/mappersmith/README.md

   // ...
 ```

-It's possible to use a match function to assert the body, example:
+It's possible to use a match function to assert params and body, example:

 ```javascript
 import { m } from 'mappersmith/test'